Faithful Semitoric Systems: Almost-toric systems

-\begin{theorem} Let $\mathcal{O}$ be an elliptic torus in an integrable system $\is$.
-Then there exists a (connected) open neighborhood $V \subset M$ of $\mathcal{O}$ whose corresponding subsystem is isomorphic to a toric system.
-In particular, $\mathcal{O}$ is a singular locally weakly toric leaf. \end{theorem}
+\begin{Theorem} Let $\mathcal{O}$ be an elliptic torus in an integrable system $\is$.
+Then there exists a~$($connected$)$ open neighborhood $V \subset M$ of~$\mathcal{O}$ whose corresponding subsystem is weakly toric $($see Definition~{\rm \ref{defn:toric_sys})}.
+In particular, $\mathcal{O}$ is a singular weakly toric leaf. \end{Theorem}